devikacraj/Employee/README.md

 			}
 		}

-The choices will be repetating we choose 4 or default numbers for that cases we used an while loop for, iterative statement for user felxibility and the choices are kept in switch case.
+The choices will be repetating until by choosing 4 or default numbers(choice>0 && choice<4) for that cases we used an while loop as an iterative statement for user felxibility and the choices are kept in switch case.